leucir/factory/README.md

 ## Control Plane Integration

-`control_plane/data/product.json` links the `llm_factory` product to the manifest, versioned template, modules, and compatibility store. `control_plane/data/pipeline.json` defines a pipeline that renders, builds, tests, and records results.
+`control_plane/data/product.json` links the `llm_factory` product to the manifest, versioned template, modules, and compatibility store.
+Optionally, `control_plane/data/pipeline.json` can define named build recipes (runner/tool metadata) for advanced orchestration; in this prototype, pipeline metadata is not required.

 ## Next Steps